magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/domains.md

 {{THINGSBOARD_WITH_URL}}{:target="_blank"} allows registering your custom domain to have the required host name for user’s access, links, etc.
 {% unless docsPrefix == 'pe/' and docsPrefix == null %}When you register valid domain, the {{THINGSBOARD_URL}} automatically requests the SSL certificate from [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} for the latter and manages further certificate renewals.
 After domain registration, your tenant and application(s) will be accessible via your domain name using a secure (HTTPS) connection.
-Like Web UI all other ThingsBoard Cloud services such as MQTT/HTTP/CoAP transports or HTTP integrations will be accessible via your custom domain name.{% endunless %}
+Like Web UI all other IoT Hub Cloud services such as MQTT/HTTP/CoAP transports or HTTP integrations will be accessible via your custom domain name.{% endunless %}

 ## Domain registration